-The way we deal with the range of emotions we are experiencing daily impacts significantly the perception we have about ourselves and our environment.
+The way we deal with the range of emotions we are experiencing daily impacts our perception of ourselves and our environment.

 When one is having a good time, the expectation is to feel great.
 Unfortunately, this is not always the case.
 Good times may still be accompanied by feelings of sadness, anxiety or frustration for no apparent reason.

-Having a great life, an exciting job, a lovely home, good friends, while not feeling ok, gives a feeling of uselessness and impairs the ability to appreciate all the good things that are surrounding you.
+Having a great life, an exciting job, a lovely home, good friends, while not feeling ok, gives a feeling of uselessness and impairs the ability to appreciate all the good surrounding you.

 Where are these uncomfortable feelings coming from?

-You may begin by feeling bitter, then become resentful, withdrawn, or excessively critical towards yourself or others, and not even realize the reason behind that.
+You may begin by feeling a sense of bitterness, then become resentful, withdrawn, or excessively critical towards yourself or others, and not even realize these changes, let alone the reasons behind them.

 Negative feelings have a purpose.
-They alert you about something that you are either ignoring or suppressing, boundaries that you or someone else are not respecting.
+They alert you about something that you are either ignoring or disrespecting your values or your boundaries.
 By neglecting those signs, we expose ourselves to depression, anxiety, stress.

-Moreover, having negative emotions, while nothing wrong happens, can lead to sensations of guilt, of being unfair, unappreciative, and ungrateful, adding more pressure to an already challenging situation.
+Moreover, having negative emotions, while nothing wrong happens, can lead to guilt, unfairness, unappreciative, and ungrateful, and adding more pressure to an already challenging situation.

 "You are perfect exactly as you are.
 With all your flaws and problems, there's no need to change anything.
 All you need to change is the thought that you aren't good enough."

-Therefore, it is vital to explore and try to understand why those feelings arise, even if everything seems to be perfect but you don’t feel right; there is always a reason.
+Therefore, it is vital to explore and understand when uncomfortable feelings arise, especially if everything seems perfect but you don’t feel right.
+There is always a reason behind those feelings.
 Take the time to assess if there is something you are avoiding seeing.
 Evaluate your life, and be honest with yourself.
 Learn how to show yourself some love and how to take care of yourself.